-Emergency Management and Planning
+Emergency Management & Planning

-The College's Emergency Management Department regularly plans, provides training, and information regarding the emergency preparedness, prevention, response, and recovery.
-Along with the Departments of Campus Security and Facilities Services, Emergency Management assists in coordinating campus-wide preparedness efforts, including: trainings, building safety, policy and program development.
-Additionally, Emergency Management works closely with local community partners in delivery a comprehensive and responsible strategy for campus preparedness.
+The College's Emergency Operations Team regularly plans, provides training and information regarding the emergency preparedness, prevention, response and recovery.
+Along with the Departments of Campus Security and Facilities Services, Emergency Operations assists in coordinating campus-wide preparedness efforts including trainings, building safety and policy and program development.
+Additionally, Emergency Operations works closely with local community partners in delivering a comprehensive and responsible strategy for campus preparedness.

-Emergency Management is divided into three main areas: Incident Management Policy Team (executive level policy making), Incident Management Team (management level of 'buyers, doers, planners, getters'), and Building Safety Coordinators (ground level primarily concerned with information sharing and building evacuation).
-The efforts of these areas are coordinated by the Director of Emergency Management.
-These areas work together to implement the Emergency Response Plan and assist with developing, implementing, and maintaining the Continuity of Operations Plan throughout the year.
+Emergency Management is divided into three main areas: A Incident Management Policy Team (executive level policy making), Emergency Operations Team (management level of 'buyers, doers, planners, getters') and Building Safety Coordinators (ground level primarily concerned with information sharing and building evacuation).
+The efforts of these areas are coordinated by the Director of Campus Security.
+These areas work together to implement the Emergency Response Plan and assist with developing, implementing, and maintaining business continuity throughout the year.

-Each year, Emergency Management, Campus Security, and other campus departments provide regularly training opportunities throughout the campus on topics such as general preparedness, building coordinator program, active shooter, threat assessment, Adult First Aid/CPR/AED, and similar to build campus resiliency.
+Each year, Emergency Management, Campus Security, and other campus departments provide regularly training opportunities throughout the campus on topics such as general preparedness, building coordinator program, active shooter, threat assessment, Adult First Aid/CPR/AED and similar to in order to build campus resiliency.
 Often, these programs are held in conjunction with outside agencies, whether local law enforcement or emergency services.
 Additionally, the campus holds regular evacuation and fire drills throughout campus, but specifically focused on the campus childcare center and residence hall, which are reported in the Annual Security Report.